-Why 2-3 hours visit duration is ideal for solo trip: Solo travellers can complete boardwalk loops, explore the visitor centre and enjoy a coffee without rushing.
+Why 2-3 hours visit duration is ideal for solo trip: Solo travelers can explore the boardwalks and exhibits at a relaxed pace without rush.

 Tree Top Koala Boardwalk: